adoptium/temurin-build/tooling/reproducible/ReproducibleBuilds.md

 ##### Cygwin treacherousness

-- it is extremely difficult (maybe impossible) to invoke `vcvarsall.bat+cl` in cygwin directly
+- It is extremely difficult (maybe impossible) to invoke `vcvarsall.bat+cl` in cygwin directly
 - thus it is recommended to launch this via `cmd -c` or better by executable .bat file:

 ```bash